Kite (bird): 21st century

 As early as 1882, Anton Reichenow had also placed Section Milvinæ alongside Section Buteoninæ in Subfamily Buteoninæ.

 In mythology

 Isis is said in ancient Egyptian mythology to have taken the form of a kite in various situations in order to resurrect the dead.

 It also figures in several fables by Aesop which underline its character as a predator: The Sick Kite, The Kite and the Doves and a variant of The Crow and the Snake.

+In pre-colonial Philippine mythology, the Tagalog creation myth begins with a kite, the sea, and the sky.
+The kite causes the sea and sky to go to war, and after the war, land is formed, allowing the kite to finally land and build a nest.

+In Bushongo mythology, Chedi Bumba (third son of the god M'Bombo: the original creator of everything) in his quest to improve upon his father's design; was only able to create the Kite.